Tom DeLonge: Business

 DeLonge was unsure if the band's status in the music industry would grow or last, and he expanded into business beginning in 1998.
 He started a holding group, Really Likable People (RLP), with a US$20,000 investment.
 Following this, he co-founded Loserkids.com, a website specializing in youth-branded apparel.

 In 2001, DeLonge and Hoppus, together with childhood friend Dylan Anderson, established the clothing brand, Atticus Clothing.
 The following year, DeLonge founded Macbeth Footwear, a rock and roll-inspired shoe company.

 The technology and design firm Modlife was founded by DeLonge in 2007, around the time that Blink-182 decided to part ways.
 DeLonge explained in 2014 that he was pondering a "plan B", whereby musical acts could monetize other aspects of their creative portfolio—posters, books, VIP tickets, limited-edition releases—given the challenges of contracts offered by major music companies and the emergence of file-sharing.
 Modlife handles the official websites and fan clubs for a range of artists, including the White Stripes, Pearl Jam, and Kanye West.

 In 2011, DeLonge launched Strange Times, a website devoted to extraterrestrial life, paranormal activity, cryptozoology, and conspiracy theories.
 All of DeLonge's business entities exist under the RLP moniker, with the exception of Atticus Clothing, which was sold in 2005.

 Film

 DeLonge approached filmmaking when he directed the music video for the song "This Photograph is Proof (I Know You Know)" by Taking Back Sunday in 2004.
 He was fascinated by the medium, calling the process "so artistically satisfying", and he has since worked in film on Angels & Airwaves-related projects.
 In 2014, he co-directed the animated short film Poet Anderson: The Dream Walker.

 In June 2012, DeLonge was working on two films: a feature-length Poet film and a film based on Strange Times.
-His directorial debut, Monsters of California, is set to star Richard Kind.
+His directorial debut, Monsters of California, starring Richard Kind, was released in 2023.